DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 Now that you have a copy of the repository on your laptop you can edit it there (even offline and with no internet connection) and then later "push" the changes to the web.

-When you edit and save (and sometime enter a commit message), you will see a blue button to transfer these changes to the web.
+When you edit, save in VSCode (and sometime enter a commit message in Github Desktop), you then clock `commit to master` and you will see a blue button at right `push origin`.
+Click it to transfer these changes to the web.
+That is three clicks to push something to the web!

 <img src="/assets/images/pushing.png" style="zoom:25%;" />

+> Remember that every time you push to the web, the compiler works to make your page's updates.
+Be patient and look for the green arrow which indicates that your site has been rebuilt with the changes you made.
+If you see a brown dot next to the last commit message in the repository holding the site, the compiler has not finished.
+Go have some tea or a quick walk--it will be done soon.

 > NB: You can do some editing in the GitHub web interface itself, but I recommend editing in Github Desktop with your text editor, and certainly not mixing the web-based interface and the text editor, since you end up with a versioning nightmare.
 If you do make a change in the GitHub web interface, make sure that you fetch the origin.